Pink Red (1927) by Wassily Kandinsky

 12.6 × 18.9" (32.0 × 48.0 cm)

-This picture was painted by Kandinsky during one of the most fruitful periods of his life – when he was teaching in the Bauhaus.
-The talented teachers and students, lively sharing of ideas from various art spheres and related sectors, the very atmosphere impregnated with innovating – surely, such an environment could not but inspire the real master.
-Kandinsky not only painted a lot on canvases and actively taught in the Bauhaus but also worked on his book Point and Line to Plane, in which he presented his vision of the art theory and language.
+This picture was painted by Kandinsky during one of the most fruitful periods of his life — his time teaching at the Bauhaus.
+The talented teachers and students, the lively exchange of ideas from various art spheres and related fields, and the very atmosphere, permeated with innovation — such an environment could not help but inspire a true master.
+Kandinsky not only painted extensively and taught actively at the Bauhaus, but also worked on his book Point and Line to Plane, in which he presented his vision of art theory and its language.

 Be the first to comment